-Treatment of a Wrist Buckle Fracture and Discharge Information

-Your child has sustained an injury of the wrist bone which your doctor has diagnosed as a "Buckle Fracture".
+Patient Information Leaflet for parents and carers Treatment of a Wrist Buckle Fracture and Discharge Information Your child has sustained an injury of the wrist bone which your doctor has diagnosed as a "Buckle Fracture".
 What is a buckle fracture?

-A buckle fracture is a type of break to the bone, where the bone has been squashed.
+A buckle fracture is a type of injury to the bone, where the bone has been squashed.
 Children's bones are softer than adult bones and are more likely to squash rather than break after an impact.
 This can result in a bulge in the bone rather than a complete break.

 This injury is treated like a sprain and will not cause any longterm problems.

-Treatment

-Buckle fractures heal so well by themselves that you do not need any special treatment.

-A large scientific study that took place throughout the UK, called the FORCE study, investigated how best to treat these injuries.
-This study showed that children who were offered a bandage (which not all of them chose to wear) healed well and were equally as comfortable as those who were treated in a hard splint or cast.
+Treatment Buckle fractures heal so well by themselves that you do not need any special treatment.
+A large scientific study that took place throughout the UK, called the FORCE study, looked at how best to treat these injuries.
+This study showed that children who were offered a bandage / wrap (which not all of them chose to wear) healed well and were just as comfortable as those who were treated in a hard splint or cast.